learninglab-dev/the-resources/data/resources/projects/gened1001/audio-authoring.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/Xs0K4ApWl4g" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ---
 99% Invisible host Roman Mars performing a podcast live on-stage, complete with music beds and recorded interviews.
+This is less in the apolcalptic theme, but a great model for doing an audio project "live."
 <iframe width="560" height="315" src="https://www.youtube.com/embed/pnv5iKB2hl4" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ---

+### some songs now!

+---
+**For songs that explicate through lyrics some "end" include...**

-R.E.M. music video of "It's the End of the World as We Know It"
+R.E.M.'s  music video of "It's the End of the World as We Know It"
 <iframe width="560" height="315" src="https://www.youtube.com/embed/Z0GFRcFm-aY" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+---
+Messiaen’s quartet for the end of time
+<iframe width="560" height="315" src="https://www.youtube.com/embed/zYpBHc8px_U" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+---
+The Walking Dead soundtrack clearly leverages lots of Ligeti’s and Messiaen’s moves, hollywood-style.
+<iframe width="560" height="315" src="https://www.youtube.com/embed/IfUieg8C0dE" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+---
+and then there's all the songs on [Ranker's list of Best Apocalyptic Songs!](https://www.ranker.com/list/best-apocalyptic-songs/lauriem)

+---
+**For songs that EMOBODY the apocalypse, or elements of it: chaos, and feelings that are more subtle, etc..**

+Ligeti Lux Aeterna
+<iframe width="560" height="315" src="https://www.youtube.com/embed/-iVYu5lyX5M" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+and Ligeti Atmospheres
+<iframe width="560" height="315" src="https://www.youtube.com/embed/-QSuXpzNDs8" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+These two are sort of in between the transition between worlds, the feeling of unsettledness, of grasping for solid ground…the first here is a choir, the second an orchestra.
+The first perhaps a little more the beautiful side of being in the in-between, the second more the disturbing side.